-We browse a plethora of online guides, deciding on what trail would be a fun short day trek.
-And reach a conclusion that to explore the Mooney Mooney Nature Walk – with its suspension bridge and variety of landscapes, and an abundance of flora and fauna – would be perfect for an adventure, especially for my teenage nephew.
-But we learn and get more than what we had bargained for on this trek.
+We are browsing through a plethora of online guides, deciding on what trail would be a fun short day trek.
+And reach a conclusion that to explore the Mooney Mooney Nature Walk – with its suspension bridge and variety of landscapes, and an abundance of flora and fauna – would be perfect for a hiking adventure!
+But we learn and get more than what we bargained for on this trek.
 This is our hiking, snake encounter tale, a true account.

 In Australia, there is a variety of flora and fauna, and often most sought after by walkers – just to catch a glimpse of these animals in their natural habitats are; kangaroos, koalas, echidnas, dingoes, platypus, wombats and wallabies.
 The most common sightings are usually kangaroos or wallabies.
 Then there are the bushland’s venomous animals.
 There are more venomous snakes here than in any other country.
 However, snake bites are rare and usually occur when this reptile is provoked by humans.

 My father would advise upon the approach of a snake, “around shrubs and dirt tracks, clap or stamp your feet to scare them off.”
 I have fond memories of my childhood and our bushwalking trips to the Blue Mountains, my English father dressed in light layers of clothing to protect his easily burnt skin from the sun, teaching me not only about the animals but plant life too.
-My favourite – the Scribbling Gum tree, where the larvae from borrowing moths leave distinct patterns on the tree.
+My favourite – the Scribbly Gum tree, where the borrowing larvae from the Scribbly Gum Moths leave distinct patterns on the tree.

 Established in 1959, today Brisbane Water National Park spans 11,506 hectares.
-It is home to a number of endangered plant and animal species, Aboriginal engraving art sites and a variety of trails, including our nature walk.
+It is home to a number of endangered plant and animal species, Aboriginal engraving art sites and a variety of trails.
 Brisbane Water, one of the main bodies of water in the park, is named in honour of Sir Thomas Brisbane, a Governor of New South Wales between 1920 – 1925.

 We arrive at the car park and pay a small fee, perhaps going towards helping in the preservation of this magnificent park.
-Surrounded by a variety of eucalyptus trees and dense bushland, it certainly feels like a vast national park.
-At one end of the car park begins the trek’s picturesque walk.
+We are surrounded by a variety of eucalyptus trees and dense bushland.
+At the end of the car park begins the trek’s picturesque walk.
 Situated in an elevated position, a lookout encapsulate views of rocky platforms, where you can hear the sound of cascading water, which entices you to venture further along the descending steps to get up close and personal with nature.

 I’m standing on a large rocky ledge, which I feel could resemble the craters on the moon.
 I’m listening to trickling streams while observing the waterfall with its variety of birdlife, stepping stones provide a Blue Wren with a place for a quick rest and a drink, as it flits about.
 This marks the beginning of the path into what seems a calming and relaxing bushland trail.

-In this national park as with many that surround it, one of its significant features is the Hawkesbury sandstone, named after the Hawkesbury River north of Sydney where it is particularly common.
+In this national park as with many that surround it, one of its significant features is the Hawkesbury sandstone (aka Sydney sandstone), named after the Hawkesbury River north of Sydney.
 And on many trails such as this one, the sandstone rock often captures our attention.
-We cross the stepping stones to begin our amble through land punctured by rocky outcrops and eucalypt trees, and we marvel at the interesting rock formations along this track.
+We cross the stepping stones to begin our amble through land punctured by rocky outcrops and eucalypt trees, we marvel at the interesting rock formations along this track.

 As we traverse a wooden bridge, I glance above at the forest canopy and at the creek below.
 I’m admiring through the speckled sunlight the technicolour that surrounds.
-It feels a magical spot.
 The autumn red leaves that are falling and somersaulting to the ground – have put me into a trance.
 Until I hear a scuffling noise, I see my nephew who is behind us battling with a leech!
 Our first encounter with the little critters on this trail!

 My husband turns around to see the wiggling leech pierced between my nephew’s fingers and praises him on his skill in being able to catch them.
 Not realizing that the leech had made an attack, and was prised off his leg rather than as a matter of choice to catch it from the bushland and investigate it.
 With a frantic extraction – the leech is catapulted safely into a faraway land.
 Laughing, my nephew reassures my husband that he won’t be going out of his way to catch them.

 We each found a leech attached and wiggling on our skin and drawing blood.
 It’s a ghastly sight to see a (sometimes giant) black worm attached to skin, and once it’s off it leaves a dripping trail of blood on its victim.
 Even with hiking boots – akin to armour, they are still able to penetrate.
-Or perhaps it’s just that they magically land on skin from somewhere, it’s a mystery to me how they actually suddenly appear on a human.
+They seem to magically land on humans from somewhere, it’s actually a mystery to me how they suddenly appear on our skin.

 I remember as we walk, that it’s advised to not pull off the leech, as they don’t detach easily, but I guess these were small enough to flick off.
 Or we were just lucky.
 And applying salt is another remedy that allows these critters to fall off easily, which I make a mental note to myself to pack next time.

 We finally arrive at the fun suspension bridge and scamper up and down it as it wobbles in the air, taking in the views.
 The Phil Houghton Bridge is a metal suspension bridge that crosses Piles Creek and it is part of the Great North Walk.
 It replaces an older bridge that is part visible upstream.
-We are overlooking the river and gum tree laden-valley from this moving bridge when we spot an oasis in the bushland.
-This beach-like oasis seems like a perfect spot for a break and a place to recharge our energy.
+We are enjoying our elevated position overlooking the river and gum tree laden-valley from this moving bridge, and we spot an oasis in the bushland.
+This beach-like oasis seems like a perfect place to stop and recharge our energy.